Patients

 In an attempt to prevent his family from enduring the harsh travel distance, Yoel reached out to Operation Smile Brazil.

 After being informed that the family was Venezuelan, the organization encouraged them to seek safe surgery from the foundation in his native country.
-But with such tumultuous times impacting the country and foundation, there weren’t missions scheduled for any upcoming dates.
+But with such tumultuous times impacting the country and foundation, there weren’t programs scheduled for any upcoming dates.

 Despite the continuous challenges preventing him and his family from settling peacefully in the new country, Yoel found strength to persevere for the people he loves and cherishes most in this world.